Logan City Council is committed to young people as they are the future of Logan and the leaders of today and tomorrow.

 If you are interested in being a part of this network and attend a high school in Logan, please speak with your school about how you can get involved or call Council on 3412 3412 to find out if your school is already involved.

-QLD Youth Reference Group
+Queensland Youth Reference Group

-A QLD Youth Reference Group is being formed as part of the Queensland Youth Strategy.
+A Queensland Youth Reference Group is being formed as part of the Queensland Youth Strategy.
 This group offers the opportunity for young people to have their say on government programs and services and to talk directly to government.

 #R4Respect is an education and prevention strategy led by young people to support young people in Logan to develop the values, knowledge, and skills they need for respectful relationships.